PLEASE MESSAGE US WITH YOUR TRAVEL DATES BEFORE TRYING TO BOOK - WE WILL RESPOND PROMPTLY

 ***If you are new to Airbnb and you have no feedback posted to your profile, please complete your profile (with picture) prior to inquiring about our place, and when you do write to us, be sure to include who you are and what you'll be doing in New York.***

-Only one stop from Manhattan at half the price of Manhattan luxury!
+New York City luxury only one stop from Manhattan at half the price of Manhattan!

 - 2 train

 - 5 train

 - N train

 - R train

 (Click the "Maps" tab above to see specific food & drink locations)

 The neighborhood is one of the restaurant centers of Brooklyn and offers